mhognl/RaspTopOS/README.md

 ## Installing

 To install the OS, you can run the install-[distro].sh.

-I recommend you to copy and paste the script, because WGET is not working very well.
-The script must be run as root.
+**NOTE: Recommended to copy and paste the script, because WGET is not working very well.
+The script must be run as root.**

 ## Uninstalling

 If you're not happy with the OS or want to remove it for some reason, you can run the uninstaller script.
 It's recommend to take a look at the source code, because it will remove packages you may be using.

+**NOTE: Recommended to copy and paste the script, because WGET is not working very well.
+The script must be run as root.**